balapavan-hub/hospital-management-system/README.md

-# MediCare - Hospital Management System
+Hospital Management System

-MediCare is a production-ready, fully functional full-stack web application designed for hospitals to manage clinical operations, patient registrations, appointments scheduling, doctor prescriptions, billing invoices, and analytical reports.
+Hospital Management System is a production-ready, fully functional full-stack web application designed for hospitals to manage clinical operations, patient registrations, appointments scheduling, doctor prescriptions, billing invoices, and analytical reports.

 The application features a modern, responsive user interface with complete Role-Based Access Control (RBAC) and support for a Light/Dark theme.